PassionsQuietRage/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+It's designing so that people with disabilities can use them and so they can be viewed on all types of devices.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+You can add mobile compatibility; consult the Web Content Accessibility Guidelines(WCAG), Authoring Tool Accessibility Guidelines(ATAG) and other resources to make your website accessible.

 3. How would you explain the concept of a variable to someone new to programming?
+A variable is a value that can change depending on a multitude of conditions in the program.
+Basically, it's the same as a variable in algebra or science.

 4. What is the purpose of using functions in code?
+It's a chunk or snippet of code that can be used repeatedly that enhance the readability of a program as well as prevent clutter and confusion.

-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? const obj {}

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.